 Sooner is better than later.

 When cocaine reaches the brain, it acts upon the activity of the dopamine neurotransmitters.
 It increases dopamine levels in the brain circuits that control pleasure and movement.
-Normally, dopamine is absorbed via dopamine transporter, but cocaine blocks this transporter and prevents dopamine from recycling.
+Normally, dopamine is absorbed via dopamine transporter, but cocaine blocks this transporter and prevents dopamine uptake.
 This causes excessive dopamine amounts to build up among nerve cells disrupting normal brain communication, and causing ‘high’.

 In a 2010 study published in The Journal Of Physical Chemistry, researchers showed that the primary target for cocaine in the human body is dopamine transporter.